RankMerging: A supervised learning-to-rank framework to predict links in large social network: Conclusion

 \section{Conclusion}

-In this work, we have presented \textit{RankMerging}, a supervised machine learning framework which combines rankings from unsupervised classifiers to improve the performance of link prediction.
-This learning-to-rank method is straightforward and computationally cheap -- its complexity is $ O(n.\alpha)$, where $\alpha$ is the number of rankings aggregated and $n$ the number of predictions.
-It is suited to prediction in social networks, as $n$ can be tuned according to the application's needs.
-As we have discussed the values of $n$ are generally large, that is our method is designed to yield a large number of predictions.
-Indeed, the precision on top-ranked items is not significantly improved, making the method ineffective for most information retrieval purposes.
+In this work, we have presented \textit{RankMerging}, a supervised method which aggregate rankings from unsupervised rankers to improve the performance of link prediction.
+This learning-to-rank method is straightforward and computationally cheap -- its complexity is $ O(\alpha \cdot \theta)$, where $\alpha$ is the number of rankings aggregated and $\theta$ the number of predictions.
+It is suited to prediction in large networks, as $\theta$ can be tuned according to the application needs.
+Its design implies that the precision on top-ranked items cannot be significantly improved, making \textit{RankMerging} more appropriate for relatively large number of predictions.
+We implemented it on three different large social networks, and showed that in each case, it competes with the methods available at this scale, such as the \textit{Weighted Borda} method.
+It is especially efficient when the unsupervised input rankers are complementary, but its performances are robust to the addition of redundant information.

 So far, we have exclusively focused on structural information in order to predict unknown links.
 However, the framework is general and any feature providing a ranking for likely pairs of nodes can be incorporated.
 Additional structural classifiers are an option, but other types of attributes can also be considered, such as the profile of the users (age, hometown, etc), or timings of their interactions.
 In the latter case, for instance, if $i$ and $j$ are both interacting with $k$ within a short span of time, it is probably an indication of a connection between $i$ and $j$.
 From a theoretical perspective, \textit{RankMerging} provides a way to uncover the mechanisms of link creation, by identifying which sources of information play a dominant role in the quality of a prediction.
-The method could be applied to other types of networks, especially when links are difficult to detect.
+The method could be applied to various types of networks, especially when links are difficult to detect.
 Applications include network security -- for example by detecting the existence of connections between machines of a botnet -- and biomedical engineering -- for screening combinations of active compounds and experimental environments in the purpose of medicine discovery.